abdalluhmostafa/expose-host/README.md

 # Expose-Host
-Expose your localhost to internet in one minute
+Serve your files to localhost or expose it to internet

 Upload your files inside htdocs folder to be served
 <p align="center">